 And then to keep doing that

 And at the same time to know

-when to throw out the changes
+when to abandon the ideas

 that took you North instead of South,